huggingface/transformers/ISSUES.md

 Everything which hints at a bug should be opened as an [Issue](https://github.com/huggingface/transformers/issues).

-You are not required to read the following guidelines before opening an Issue.
-However, if you notice that your issue is not being addressed, chances are that the developers have one or several difficulties with the quality of that Issue.
-In which case please read the following guidelines and adjust your Issue accordingly.
+You are not required to read the following guidelines before opening an issue.
+However, if you notice that your issue doesn't get any replies, chances are that the developers have one or several difficulties with its quality.
+In this case, reading the following points and adjusting your issue accordingly could help.

-The guidelines:

 1. Before posting an Issue, first search for already posted issues, since chances are someone has already asked a similar question before you.